GrowingPol/MyFirstASP/README.md

 ﻿This is my first ASP.Net 5.0 web app

-Present project will emulate a book list where we can Read,Update,Create and Delete regist from database
+Present project will emulate a book list where we can Read,Update,Create and Delete registers from database